gemini-testing/json-reporter/README.md

 * **enabled** (optional) `Boolean` – enable/disable the plugin; by default plugin is enabled
 * **path** (optional) `String` - path for saving json report file; by default json report will be saved into `json-reporter.json` inside current work directory.
+* **includeHistory** (optional) `Boolean` – include test execution history in the json report; by default history is not included.
+Note: history is not available for skipped tests and may be undefined.

 Also there is ability to override plugin parameters by CLI options or environment variables (see [configparser](https://github.com/gemini-testing/configparser)).